impguier/vue-mobile-carousel/README.md

 | imgArray          | Array                     | for example:[{src:'x.png',href:'x.html'}]    |
 | autoplay          | Boolean (default:false)   | autoplay    |

+### For example

+width of image bases on standard screen width(750)

+if image's height 750 * 280 ,when screen width is 375, the height is 140

 #### Example
     <Carousel
       :initPage = 0